|Home | Mushroom Info | The Life Cycle of a Mushroom|

 Step by step life cycle of a mushroom with infographic

-The basidium then grows four appendages, and one haploid nucleus enters each appendage and develops into a basidiospore.
+- The basidium then grows four appendages (sterigmata), and one haploid nucleus enters each appendage and develops into a basidiospore.

-When mature, the basidiospores are propelled slightly (by electrostatic forces) into the spaces between the gills.
-After the spores drop below the cap. they are dispersed by the wind.
+- When mature, the basidiospores are ejected from the sterigmata (by releasing surface tension) in a process known as ballistospory.
+After the spores drop below the cap they are dispersed by the wind.